ayush9pandey/robest/README.md

 This repository provides tools for quantifying the robustness of parameter-varying dynamical system models, with a focus on continuous-time systems.
 It includes general symbolic and numerical abstractions, sensitivity analysis, and bounds for estimation error.

 ## Paper
-Please refer to the paper for all the mathematical details:
+Please refer to the paper for more details:

 > Ayush Pandey.
 "Parameter Robustness in Data-Driven Estimation of Dynamical Systems".
 Conference on Decision and Control (CDC) 2025.